jcju/reset-nintendo-switch-pin/README.md

-A good rescue when your Parent Control PIN is exposed to kids, especially when your PIN is set via mobile APP.
+A good rescue when your Parent Control PIN is exposed.

+If your PIN was set via mobile APP, Nintendo requires you to connect to mobile APP to change the PIN, regardless of your NS need to be isolated from Internet.

-This tool simply reset/change the Parent Control PIN locally, without any Internet connection or pairing to Nintendo's mobile APP again.
+This tool simply reset/change the Parent Control PIN locally, without any Internet connection.